What's happening on Mitchell Street?

 The staging map indicates how our construction is planned along Mitchell Street.

-We will continue to provide updates on construction staging and and impact throughout delivery of the upgrade.
+We will continue to provide updates on construction staging and impacts during delivery of the upgrade.

 Frequently Asked Questions

 We have developed a number of answers to questions about the Mitchell Street upgrade including issues around transport safety, parking, aesthetics and environment, road safety and crime prevention.
-View the Stockton Public Domain Plan and Traffic Plan FAQs.
+View our answers to Frequently Asked Questions.

 View the The Stockton Public Domain Plan Process Flow Chart (PDF).